alexhrao/aoc-2024/README.md

 the lesson here might be try the "stupid" approach first, you might be surprised with the results.

-### Day 24 Commentary
+### Day 24

 The first part was a relatively straighforward simulation of a circuit.
 The signals propagated as described.

 The second part took me quite awhile to get.
 I started by playing around with just swapping random gates, which of course didn't get me very far.
-I noticed that the puzzle specified an adder, so I brushed up on the hardware implementation for a half- and full-adder.
+I noticed that the puzzle specified an adder, so I brushed up on the hardware needed for a half- and full-adder.
 That led me to start by just printing out each bit output (e.g., each `z`).
 From there, I was able to manually deduce what signals to swap.
 Once I determined that I was right, I went back and implemented the deduction as a crude set of fixed `if` statements.
 I'm not entirely sure that this would work for _any_ input... but it works for mine, so I'm content with that.

+### Day 25

+I've completed step one, which was simpler than I thought it would be based on the description.
+There were some minor hiccups on if I should subtract 1 or not, but I ultimately decided to match the problem description.